Andrew-code2020/ms3onlinecookbook/README.md

 # Temple Lean Recipes

 ## Executive Summary
-The Temple Lean Recipe website is designed for people who are members of the Temple Lean Gym who are looking to eat the right type of food to back up their fitness routine in the Temple Lean gym
+The Temple Lean Recipe website is designed for people who are members of the Temple Lean Gym who are looking to eat the right type of food to back up their fitness routine in the Temple Lean gym.

 The recipe categories on offer are below ;